 3. Risk of Gluten Contamination

 While oats are naturally gluten-free, they can become contaminated with gluten during processing or transportation.
-People with celiac disease or gluten intolerance should search for certified gluten-free oats in ordcer to avoid potential issues.
+People with celiac disease or gluten intolerance should search for certified gluten-free oats in ordcer to avoid potential health issues.

 4. Added Sugars and Unhealthy Toppings